Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Huh."
 Allison thought about that one.
 She’d never really been big on the family faith anyway, and had dropped it pretty much the second she’d run away to Boston on her eighteenth birthday.
 Hell, she’d gone totally reactionary and blown most of her first paycheck on coffee, cigarettes and cute underwear.
 She’d quit smoking pretty quickly, but the coffee and cute underwear had stuck.

 Amanda on the other hand had always seemed to take the proscriptions of her church very seriously.
-"I mean, I know she lost her temple recommend and now there’s the divorce too, but I thought that stuff was still important to her…"
+"I mean, I know she lost her temple recommend and now there’s the divorce too, but I thought that stuff was still important to her..."

 Tristan shrugged.
 "I don’t understand Mom," he said, quietly.